8 must-know eCommerce trends for 2023

 Whether you’re an enterprise-level brand or a new online store, you’ll grab the greatest share of 2023’s increased market if you capitalize on the top eCommerce trends.

-These eight trends make acquiring and retaining customers faster and easier.
+These eight eCommerce industry trends make acquiring and retaining customers faster and easier.
 Use them to make your customers happier and stay ahead of the competition.

 1. Hyper-personalize online shopping with augmented reality

 Augmented reality (AR) strives to make virtual products as “tangible” as possible and make online shopping closer to an in-store experience.
-Online businesses that integrate AR into their personalized shopping experiences are going to retain and attract more customers — particularly younger generations.
+Online B2C or B2B businesses that integrate AR into their personalized shopping experiences are going to retain and attract more customers — particularly younger generations.

 Imagine letting customers try on clothes and shoes, test lipstick shades, and place furniture in a room without leaving their homes.
 Nike was an early AR pioneer, letting customers use an app to snap a photo of their feet to determine shoe size.